storacha/w3up/packages/filecoin-client/README.md

 ### `Dealer.aggregateAccept`

+The [`aggregate/accept`](https://github.com/web3-storage/specs/blob/main/w3-filecoin.md#aggregateaccept) task is an _effect_ linked from successful execution of a `aggregate/offer` task, it is executed to issue a receipt for the success or failure of the task.

-Signal an aggregate has been accepted for inclusion in a Filecoin deal.
+A receipt for successful execution indicates that an aggregate has been accepted for inclusion in a Filecoin deal.
+In this case the receipt will contain proofs that the piece was included in an aggregate and deal.

+Otherwise the task is failed and the receipt will contain details of the reason behind the failure, as well as multiple effects, linking to `piece/offer` tasks that will retry _valid_ pieces and complete asynchronously.

 ```js
 import { Dealer } from '@web3-storage/filecoin-client'